risingwavelabs/risingwave-docs-legacy/docs/sql/data-types/data-type-jsonb.md

 ```

-## Add values to a jsonb column
+## Add values to a JSONB column

-To add values to a jsonb column, simply write the JSON as a string.
+To add values to a `JSONB` column, simply write the JSON as a string.
 For example, `'{"key": "value"}'`.

 ### Examples